Varun-Thabeti/700741122-ASSIGNMENT5-SAI-VARUN-THABETI/README.md

 # 700741122-ASSIGNMENT5-SAI-VARUN-THABETI
-1. Implement Naïve Bayes method using scikit-learn library Use dataset available with name glass
-Use train_test_split to create training and testing part Evaluate the model on test part using score and classification_report(y_true, y_pred) import pandas as pd from sklearn.model_selection import train_test_split from sklearn.naive_bayes import GaussianNB
+Use train_test_split to create training and testing part Evaluate the model on test part using score and classification_report(y_true, y_pred)

+import pandas as pd
+from sklearn.model_selection import train_test_split
+from sklearn.naive_bayes import GaussianNB